top of page

 Research Projects Available for Students

-TRIZ + AI + Meta-Skills for Researchers
+TRIZ + AI + Research Meta-Skills

 Businessman analyzes data using AI technology to work with tools, Chatbot data or chat wit